 In addition, the ANPD may require a company to temporarily or permanently suspend all processing activities for certain violations.

 Will our GDPR compliance program cover the requirements of the LGPD?

-Without a DPA in Brazil to issue interpretive guidance similar to the Article 29 Working Party in the EU, the specific requirements for compliance with the new law are unknown.
+To date, the ANPD has not issued interpretive guidance similar to the Article 29 Working Party in the EU, and thus the specific requirements for compliance with the new law are still unclear.
 However, the law itself contains many similarities to the GDPR.
 Based upon the text alone, companies that are already complying with the GDPR will likely be able to rely on various compliance activities that are already in place in order to demonstrate compliance under Brazil’s LGPD.

 The chart below summarizes the key differences discussed throughout this post between the Brazilian LGPD and the EU GDPR.

 |Extraterritorial Scope||Applies to the processing of personal data by companies that (i) conduct processing activities in Brazil, (ii) process personal data collected in Brazil, or (iii) process data for the purpose of providing goods or services in Brazil or to individuals located in Brazil.||Applies to the processing of personal data by companies (i) “established” in the EEA, (ii) that offer goods or services to individuals in the EEA, or (iii) that monitor individuals in the EEA.|